Family tour of Jordan

 Amman Jerash Visit childrenís museum or water park Mt.
 Nebo Madaba Karak Crusaders Castle Dana Nature Reserve Petra Jeep tour of Wadi Rum Sandboarding Stay in a Bedouin desert camp Aqaba Optional snorkelling Stay in a Dead Sea spa resort

 US $1295 excluding flights

-Transportation, Accommodations BB, dinner in Dana, 7 days English speaking guide, 4 hrs jeep tour, lunch in Wadi Rum, campsite in Wadi Rum HB, Entrance fees, guide in Jerash and Petra
+Transportation, Accommodations BB, dinner in Dana, 7 days English speaking driver, 4 hrs jeep tour, lunch in Wadi Rum, campsite in Wadi Rum HB, Entrance fees, guide in Jerash and Petra

 Description of Family tour of Jordan

 This trip can be tailor made throughout the year to suit your requirements

 3 Reviews of Family tour of Jordan

 5 out of 5 stars